berkeley-cs61as/markdown-courseware/textbook/chapter13 4 - Data Abstraction and Sequences/section07 Homework 4.md

 ### SICP 2.8

 Using reasoning analogous to Alyssa's, describe how the difference of two intervals may be computed.
-Define a corresponding subtraction procedure, called sub-interval.
+Define a corresponding subtraction procedure, called `sub-interval`.

 ### SICP 2.10